Balakliia: Modern period

 By the early 20th century, Balakliia had a population of 5,197.
-Soviet control was established over Balakliia in December 1917, and it received urban status in 1938.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.
+It received urban status in 1938.
 During World War II, the town was occupied by the Wehrmacht between 9 December 1941, and 5 February 1943.